syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 You can dynamically add a sheet by one of the following ways,

-* Click the New sheet button in the spreadsheet sheet tab.
+* Click the new sheet button in the spreadsheet sheet tab.
 * Using [`addNewSheet`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:addnewsheet "addNewSheet") method.

 #### Insert Sheet